-This course focuses on security solutions and processes in a network with emphasis on practical skills in the following areas firewall, Intrusion Prevention (IPS) and VPN design, implementation, configuration and maintenance using ASA and PIX Security Appliance.
+Firewall and VPN Security focuses on security solutions and processes in a network with emphasis on practical skills in the following areas: firewall, Intrusion Prevention System (IPS), Virtual Private Network (VPN) design, implementation, configuration, and maintenance.

-Prerequisites: IS 237, IT 201 with a minimum grade of "C" and Reading Proficiency.
+Prerequisites: IT 201 with a minimum grade of "C" and Reading Proficiency.

 IT 211.
 Introduction to Virtualization and Cloud Computing.
 4 Credit Hours.
 Introduction to Virtualization and Cloud Computing explores the installation, configuration, and management of virtualization tools, including VMware vSphere using ESX/ESXi and vCenterServer and/or other leading virtualization solutions.
 Completion of this hands-on course prepares students to obtain recognized industry certifications, including the VMWare Certified Associate and VMWare Certified Professional.